'Chrysler Imperial' rose Description

 Registration name: Chrysler Imperial (Hybrid Tea, Lammerts, 1952)

 Dark red.
-Strong, clove, rose fragrance.
+Strong, citrus, clove, damask, rose fragrance.
 45 to 50 petals.
 Average diameter 4.75".
 Very large, full (26-40 petals), borne mostly solitary, exhibition, high-centered bloom form.
 Blooms in flushes throughout the season.
 Long, pointed buds.

 Compact.
 Semi-glossy, dark green foliage.